 Also available in app form, Deal News has deals on computers, electronics, clothing, and home and garden supplies.

-FatWallet has pages of deals, including computers and electronics, clothing, and tools, all for purchase online.
+FatWallet has pages of deals, including computers and electronics, clothing, and tools.

-Just choose your store or your offer, and you will click through to the appropriate retailer.
-Sometimes you have to re-enter the online coupon code.
+Just choose your store or your offer, click through to the appropriate retailer, shop and redeem your coupons and save.